apache/iceberg/python/CONTRIBUTING.md

 Call to load_something, deprecated in 0.1.0, will be removed in 0.2.0.
 Please use load_something_else() instead.
 ```

+## Type annotations

+For the type annotation we currently rely on the `Typing` package that comes with Python.

+Since we're supporting from Python 3.8 onwards, we can't use the [type hints from the standard collections](https://peps.python.org/pep-0585/).

 ## Third party libraries

 Since we expect PyIceberg to be integrated into the Python ecosystem, we want to be hesitant with the use of third party packages.
 Adding a lot of packages makes the library heavyweight, and causes incompatibilities with other projects if they use a different version of the library.
 Also, big libraries such as `s3fs`, `pyarrow`, `thrift` should be optional to avoid downloading everything, while not being sure if is actually being used.